Azure-Samples/ms-identity-java-desktop/Integrated-Windows-Auth-Flow/README.md

 ---
+services: active-directory
+platforms: Java
+endpoint: Microsoft identity platform
 page_type: sample
 languages:
-- java
+  - Java
 author: ramya25
 products:
+  - azure
   - azure-active-directory
+  - Java
+  - office-ms-graph
-description: "This sample demonstrates how to use MSAL4J from apps that run on a domain joined or AAD joined Windows machine."
+description: "This sample demonstrates how to use MSAL4J to sign-in users using windows Integrated Auth (WIA) in apps that run on a domain joined or AAD joined Windows machine."
-urlFragment: ms-identity-java-desktop
+urlFragment: Integrated-Windows-Auth- Flow
 ---

-# Invoking an API protected by Microsoft identity platform with Integrated Windows Authentication, on a Windows domain joined or AAD joined machine
+# Invoking an API protected by Microsoft identity platform with users signed-in with Integrated Windows Authentication, on a Windows domain joined or AAD joined machine

 ## About this sample

 ### Overview

-This sample demonstrates how to use MSAL4J for apps that run on a domain joined or AAD joined Windows machine.
-It enables these apps to:
+This sample demonstrates how to use MSAL4J for apps running on a domain joined or AAD joined Windows machine that wish to authenticate using Windows Integrated Authentication  It enables these apps to:

 - Authenticate the user signed-in on the Windows machine
 - Call a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))